markstringer-dti/markstringer-dti.github.io/dti.md

 To be honest, I wish I were able to cite some other reference in support of this idea of "flowers and fruit" than a 2000 year old text.

-Because for me, moving a project from its "flowers" state to its "fruit state" is one of the most important things that anybody is doing when they are trying to deliver a project.
-It's also one of the hardest, and it's one that hardly anybody talks about.
+But this has to be an important part of what managing any project is about.
+All projects need to move from "flowers" to "fruit".
+All projects start out as just ideas.
+The idea must have had some superficial attraction, because it got funding and resources.
+But for the project to succeed it needs to be moved to be "fruit".
+It's value needs to be not just superficial, but also fundamental.
+It needs to be sustaining.
+It needs to be something that people consume and get value from using.

 What makes this so hard?
 Well, one of the things that makes it so hard is the nature of project ideas that we talked about.
 What makes project ideas attractive - the kinds of things that get money -  is that what makes them liked doesn't require conscious thought.
 Often what makes people like things straight away is that they don't require much thought, but they do suggest some of these features: easy, fast, cheap, same and all.

 The problems start when anyone tries to implement the idea.
-This is especially a problem if someone tries to implement the idea using an iterative set up like Scrum.
-In Scrum the team meet at the beginning of every work day and talk about what they're going to do that day and anything that's stopping from doing what they want to do.
+This is especially a problem if someone tries to implement the idea using one of the more "modern", Agile project management methods.
+One of these methods is Scrum.
+In Scrum, team members meet at the beginning of every work day and talks about what they did the previous day.
+They also talk about what they're going to do today.
+And they also talk about anything that's stopping from doing what they want to do.
 They do this every working day.
-This is called the stand up.
+If they're all in the same building, they tend to do this standing up, to deter the urge to just end up chatting.
+This is called the "stand up."

 Once every two weeks, the team shows the work that it's been doing in the last two weeks.
 The audience is made up of people in the organisation and also sometimes also external users who are interested.
 This is called the show and tell.